-The attachment theory argues that a strong emotional and physical bond to one primary caregiver in our first years of life, is critical to our development.
-If our bonding is strong and we are securely attached, then we feel safe to explore the world.
+The attachment theory argues that a strong emotional and physical bond to one primary caregiver in our first years of life is critical to our development.
+If our bond is strong and we are securely attached, then we feel safe to explore the world.
 If our bond is weak, we feel insecurely attached and as a result are afraid to leave or explore a rather scary-looking world.

 The attachment theory argues that a strong emotional and physical bond to one primary caregiver in our first years of life is critical to our development.
-If our bonding is strong and we are securely attached, then we feel safe to explore the world.
+If our bond is strong and we are securely attached, then we feel safe to explore the world.
 If our bond is weak, we feel insecurely attached.
 We are afraid to leave or explore a rather scary-looking world.
 Because we are not sure if we can return.
 Often we then don’t understand our own feelings.

-At 6 years of age, Luka’s brain is for the most part developed, his character strong and his world view shaped.
+At 6 years of age, Luka’s brain is for the most part developed, his character strong and his worldview shaped.
 The new situation does not affect him much – he knows there still is always mom – his safe-haven.
 He feels securely attached.
 Later he turns into a trusting and optimistic young man.
-His self image is positive.
+His self-image is positive.

-2. Insecure – Anxious ambivalent
+Insecure – Anxious ambivalent

 Ann, who is 3, has problems coping with the new lack of attention.
-To Ann, her mother now acts unpredictable.
+To Ann, her mother now acts unpredictably.
 She is anxious about their relationship, and as a result becomes clingy.
 To get her mom’s attention, she has to raise her emotional state and scream.
 When her mom finally reacts with a predictable response, she herself acts ambivalent and doesn’t show her true feelings.
 Later in life, others think Ann is unpredictable or moody.
 Her self image is less positive.
-Her attachment style anxious ambivalent.
+Her attachment style is anxious ambivalent.

-3. Insecure – Anxious avoidant
+Insecure – Anxious avoidant

-4. Insecure – Anxious disorganized
+Insecure – Anxious disorganized

 Amy, who is just one year old, gets sent to a nursery.
-The staff there is poorly trained, overworked and often very stressed.
+The staff there are poorly trained, overworked and often very stressed.
 Some are outright abusive.
 Amy therefore becomes anxious of the very people she seeks security from – a conflict which totally disorganizes her ideas about love and safety.
 As she is experiencing fear without resolution, she tries to avoid all social situations.
 As an adult she thinks of herself as unworthy of love.
 Her self image is very negative .
 Her attachment is anxious disorganized.

 Our attachment is formed in the very first years of our lives, a time when we are too young to communicate our anxiety and as a result can experience high levels of stress.
 Then our adrenal gland – an organ sitting on top of our kidneys – produces the stress-hormones adrenaline and cortisol.
 The heart rate increases, the blood pressure goes up and we become alert.
 If that happens frequently, it is called toxic stress.
 Toxic, because it impairs the development of a child’s brain, and weakens the immune system.
 In embryos or at a very young age, toxic stress can even switch the expressions of genes, which can affect our health many decades later.